Tracking and tracing requirements will better protect America’s food supply

 The Senator also addressed the bill’s requirements for tracking and tracing.
 “With the addition of these stronger traceability provisions, the FDA will be tasked with establishing a tracing system for both unprocessed and processed food, such as peanut butter.
 The 2008–2009 peanut butter Salmonella outbreak which sickened more than 700 people and resulted in nine deaths demonstrates exactly why the FDA needs expanded authority to trace foods,” said Senator Sherrod Brown.
 “The FDA was able to identify the source of the outbreak in a short period of time, but it was incredibly difficult and time consuming for the FDA to determine where all the contaminated peanut butter ended up.
 The source company sold to 85 other companies.
 They sold to another 1,500 companies, and many of those companies sold to other companies.
 There were no trace-back provisions to be able to help and warn others of potential contamination.
 Last year, the Inspector General released a report entitled ”Traceability in the Food Supply Chain.”
 This report identified significant and unacceptable difficulties in tracing food through the supply chain.
 The report attempted to trace 40 products through each stage of the food supply chain.
 They were able only to trace 5 of the 40.
 That is why we know how important this legislation is.”

 iGPS has made a major and long-term commitment to safer and cleaner pallets, and has invested in technology that allows the tracking and tracing of shipments.
 Four embedded RFID tags in each pallet enable shippers and receivers to track shipments throughout the supply chain and locate products in the event of a recall. iGPS is setting a new standard in pallet hygiene, as its pallets are easily cleaned, do not absorb fluids that can cross-contaminate food and never require treatment with toxic pesticides or fungicides.
-In fact, iGPS’ pallet is the world’s only rental pallet to receive Food Equipment Certification from NSF International, the foremost testing and certification authority with respect to food-related equipment.
+In fact, All Gen 1 pallets received the NSF Certification for pallets manufactured between March 2010 and January 2013, the foremost testing and certification authority with respect to food-related equipment.